-We asked for your help to find a name that reflects the school's unique identity, inspires local pride and makes the school easily locatable.
+We are looking for a school name that reflects the local community, inspires local pride and makes the school easily locatable.

 Have your say

-Tell us which school name you like best by ranking the proposed names that have been shortlisted by a School Advisory Group (SAG) from your local community.
+by ranking the proposed names that have been shortlisted by a Regional Advisory Group (RAG) from your local community.

-MOBILE USERS: tap the options in order of your preference from 1 to 3.
+- On mobile: tap the options in order of your preference from 1 to 2.

 Why these names?

 The Yowangeet are a traditional group within the Wadawurrung clan for the area that the school is on.